brooklynrail/brooklynrail-venice/_sections/exhibition.md

 ---
 layout: section
+title: The exhibition
-title: The exhibition at the Chiesa di Santa Maria
+nav-title: The exhibition at the Chiesa di Santa Maria
 permalink: /exhibition/
 description:
 order: 3